Embassy of India

 12. Major items of India’s exports to Argentina include petroleum oils, agro chemicals, yarn-fabric-madeups, organic chemicals, bulk drugs and two-wheelers.
 Major items of India’s imports from Argentina include vegetable oils (soybean and sunflower), finished leather, cereals, residual chemicals and allied products and pulses.

 13. Several Indian companies have established operations in Argentina with a total investment of over USD 1 billion.
 These include TCS, Mahindra Comviva, Infosys, AEGIS-Essar, Crisil, UPL, Advanta Seeds, Bajaj Motorcycles, TVS, Royal Enfield, Hero Motors, Glenmark, Godrej and Sri Sri Tattva.
-Argentina’s investment in India stands at approximately USD 120 million.
-Argentine companies with presence in India include Globant and OLX in IT services and TECHINT in the manufacturing sector.
+Argentina’s investment in India stands at approximately USD 120 million with presence of Globant and OLX in IT services and TECHINT in the engineering sector.

-14. Agreements to promote cooperation in oil and gas sector was signed between OVL Ltd and YPF (Argentine public sector company) in February 2023; first ever commercial agreement in defence sector was signed between Hindustan Aeronautics Limited (HAL) and Argentine Air Force in February 2023 for supply of helicopters spares and engine maintenance.
+14. Agreements to promote cooperation in oil and gas sector was signed between OVL Ltd and YPF (Argentine public sector company) in February 2023.
+In first ever acquisition of lithium resources abroad, the state-owned KABIL signed an agreement with CAMYEN (public sector undertaking of Province of Catamarca) on 15 January 2024 to lease five lithium blocks for exploration and eventual exploitation.
+The first ever commercial agreement in defence sector was signed between Hindustan Aeronautics Limited (HAL) and Argentine Air Force in February 2023 for supply of helicopters spares and engine maintenance.
 The two PSUs, HAL and FAdeA, signed a cooperation agreement in June 2023.

 15. A bilateral business chamber, India-Argentina Business Council (IABC), was formally launched on 14 October 2020 by the then Minister of Productive Development Matias Kulfas and Ambassador Dinesh Bhatia.
 The Council, a non-profit organization comprising leading industries, exporters and importers in Argentina, is currently composed of over 30 companies.
 IABC, together with the Embassy, organized the first Business Forum on 25 March 2021 and also hosted a business seminar on 26 August 2022, which was attended by more than 60 leading Argentine and Indian companies during EAM’s visit to Buenos Aires.